ietf-wg-nmop/Liaison-Statements-Out/LS-TMF-NMOP-Terminology.md

-As a follow-up to the LS [1] sent by the IETF Network Management OPerations Working Group (NMOP WG) [2] to TMF, we are pleased to inform you that the WG is planning to issue a WG Last Call for the following document:
+As a follow-up to the LS [1] sent by the IETF Network Management OPerations Working Group (NMOP WG) [2] to TMF, we are pleased to inform you that the WG is planning to issue a WG Last Call for the following document by end of the week of 27/01/2025:

 *	Some Key Terms for Network Fault and Problem Management [3]